-On successful completion of this course, students will be able to:
+On successful completion of the course students will be able to:

-- Historical and Cultural Perspectives
+- Historical and Cultural Perspectives of functional foods

 - The Making and Sale of Functional Foods

-Health Claims and Government Regulations
+- Health Claims and Government Regulations

 - Bioactive Food Components and their function for health

 Written Assignment: Workshop Written Assignment to prepare major paper (self-directed component)

 Quiz: Tutorial Quizzes (Online) Formative Assessment

 Presentation: Presentation Individual (Oral)